Oxfordshire hospital bed-blocking nearly halves

 "We made a lot of progress since the Autumn but we have more to do to take the figures down even further," he added.

-"The majority are waiting to move into community hospital beds."'Nearly the worst'
+"The majority are waiting to move into community hospital beds."

 Dr Mike Smith, of healthcare charity the Patients' Association, praised the reduction but said impending funding cuts to the NHS could see a reverse in numbers.